konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 * **Discussion build relationships and relationships build communities**
 * **Community management is about nurturing conversations**
 * **You need to explicitly ask your community for its needs**
+* **Main purpose of the community is to empower users to share knowledge with each other**

 ## Table of contents